MicrosoftDocs/sdk-api/sdk-api-src/content/mswmdm/nf-mswmdm-iwmdmstoragecontrol-read.md

 ### -param pOperation [in]

 Optional pointer to an <a href="https://msdn.microsoft.com/7277a8fe-3006-4456-b2e7-6041d3324f35">IWMDMOperation</a> interface, an optional set of methods used to enhance the transfer of content from a media device.
 This parameter must be <b>NULL</b> if WMDM_CONTENT_FILE or WMDM_CONTENT_FOLDER is specified in <i>fuMode</i>.

-#### - pwszFilename [in]

-Pointer to a fully qualified file name on the computer to which the content from the portable device is copied.
-The file name should include an extension; the extension from the current storage on the device will not be used.
-If WMDM_CONTENT_OPERATIONINTERFACE is specified in <i>fuMode</i>, this parameter is ignored.

 ## -returns